jeftegoes/AwsOverview/AWS VPC.md

 - **Internet Gateways** helps our VPC instances connect with the internet.
 - Public Subnets have a route to the internet gateway.
 - **NAT Gateways** (AWS-managed) and **NAT Instances** (self-managed) allow your instances in your **Private Subnets** to access the internet while remaining private.

+## 2.1.
+Subnet

 - A subnet can only be associated with one route table at a time (1..1).
+  - A subnet is **implicitly associated** with the **main route table** if it is not explicitly associated with a particular route table.
+So, a subnet is always associated with some route table.
   - **But you can associate multiple subnets with the same subnet route table (1..N).**
+- A route table contains a set of rules, called routes, that are used to determine where network traffic from your subnet or gateway is directed.
+The route table in the instance's subnet should have a route defined to the Internet Gateway.

 # 3. Network ACL and Security Groups